gradle/gradle/design-docs/unified-configuration-and-task-model.md

 # Milestone 1 - Plugin uses rules to define model and tasks

-## Story: Plugin declares a top level model to make available
+## Story: Plugin declares a top level model to make available (DONE)

 Introduce some mechanism where a plugin can statically declare that a model object should be made available.